-1. The Agency shall consist of five members, and 2 alternate members, all of whom shall be appointed by the Council.
-The membership of the Agency may consist of one or more Township officials.
+- 1. The Agency shall consist of five members, and 2 alternate members, all of whom shall be appointed by the Council.
+The membership of the Agency may consist of one or more Township officials, no more than 2 of whom may be Council members.
 All remaining members must be Township residents.
-However, one appointment shall be reserved for a tenant or owner occupant of a low or moderate income unit who is not a Township official.

-2. Alternate members shall have all of the powers of regular members when sitting in place of a regular member.
+However, one appointment shall be reserved for a tenant or owner occupant of a low or moderate income unit who is not a Township official. - 2.
+Alternate members shall have all of the powers of regular members when sitting in place of a regular member.
 Until such time as a low or moderate income owner or renter appointment can be made, an alternate member shall function as a regular member.